nataliarusu/TPXimpact/README.md

 ## Project 1

-This repository contains part one of TPXimpact technical challenge.
-The Poster "farbige Graphik in Grenchen" reproduced using just HTML and CSS.
+This repository contains part one of the TPXimpact technical challenge.
+The Posters "farbige Graphik in Grenchen" and "Opernhaus Zürich" were reproduced using just HTML and CSS.

 Below are links to other repositories containing Project 2 and Project 3.